 Throughput (Volume Processed / Day)

-Sample volume processed per day is critical for medical laboratory operations.
+The sample volume processed per day is critical for medical laboratory operations.
 If the throughput increases with minimal TAT, it is a major boon for your business.
 Know how Paranjape Diagnostics managed to grow its throughput using the best-in-class system worldwide.

 An upscale graph of your Return on investment (ROI) indirectly defines operational efficiency throughout your lab.
 If it does not reflect on your ROI, it indicates that your operations have leakages.
 Check for financial, operational, inventory leakages & other gaps to maintain operational efficiency